Wills, Trusts & Probate

 Frequently Asked Questions About Wills in Chatsworth

-In California, a will must be in writing, signed by the testator (the person making the will), and witnessed by at least two individuals who are present at the same time.
-The witnesses must not be beneficiaries of the will.
-These requirements help ensure the will’s authenticity and prevent fraud or undue influence.
+In California, a will must be in writing, signed by the person making the will, and witnessed by at least two individuals who are present at the same time.
+Witnesses should not be beneficiaries under the will to avoid potential conflicts.
+These formalities help confirm the will’s authenticity and reduce the risk of a successful challenge.
+Ensuring proper execution under these rules makes the will more likely to be accepted by the probate court.
+We recommend following these steps carefully and keeping clear records of the signing to support the document’s validity.